Mapping the Intellectual Landscape of Digital Social Networks: A Bibliometric and Citation Network Analysis: Information Propagation Dynamics

-The behavior of individual nodes plays a critical role in propagation.
-Selective sharing, where individuals prioritize information that aligns with their beliefs or interests, limits exposure to diverse perspectives and accelerates the formation of echo chambers \cite{ WOS:000170748100017}.
-Reinforcement effects also influence propagation, as repeated exposure within densely connected clusters increases the likelihood of adoption, which can entrench misinformation \cite{ WOS:000281485600033}.
+However, structural topology is heavily moderated by individual behavioral psychology.
+Selective sharing—where users prioritize information that aligns with their pre-existing beliefs—artificially limits exposure to diverse perspectives and accelerates the formation of echo chambers \cite{WOS:000170748100017}.
+This homophilic behavior triggers reinforcement effects: repeated exposure to specific narratives within densely connected, insular clusters dramatically increases the likelihood of adoption, a mechanism that actively entrenches misinformation \cite{WOS:000281485600033}.
+Furthermore, the temporal nature of digital media dictates that emotionally charged content or breaking news exhibits extremely accelerated adoption curves followed by rapid decline, a volatility that favors sensationalism over factual dissemination \cite{WOS:000332845300020}.

-Temporal factors further shape propagation dynamics.
-For instance, events with short temporal windows, such as breaking news or viral trends, exhibit accelerated adoption followed by rapid decline.
-These temporal patterns create characteristic propagation curves that vary depending on network structure and individual behaviors \cite{ WOS:000332845300020}.